-Do not leave your home to go rowing if Government advice means you should stay at home because you or someone you live with has or has had symptoms of coronavirus (COVID-19), or you are in one of the more vulnerable categories and have been advised to shield from the coronavirus.
+Do not leave your home to go rowing if Government advice means you should stay at home because:

+- you or someone you live with has or has had symptoms of coronavirus (COVID-19) - you have been told to self-isolate due to close contact with someone with a positive test; - you are required to self-isolate due to recent international travel; - local restrictions require you not to travel; or, - you are in one of the more vulnerable categories and have been advised to shield from the coronavirus.

 See nhs.uk/coronavirus for more details.